micromdm/nanodep/docs/operations-guide.md

 **The first argument is required** and specifies the serial number of the device to remove DEP profile assignment from.

-Note that the API itself supports unassigning multiple devices at a time if you're able to assemble the approrpraite JSON.
+Note that the API itself supports un-assigning multiple devices at a time if you're able to assemble the appropriate JSON.
 This script only supports one serial number, however.

 ##### Example usage